Starfield: Release date, platforms, gameplay & more

 To rank up a skill though, you’ll need to complete a set of challenges, making it more challenging, but ultimately more rewarding, to upgrade your character.

-That’s everything we know about Starfield so far, but we expect even more information to drop over the next few months as we build to that 2023 release window.
-For more, check out all the biggest AAA games coming in 2022.
+That’s everything we know about Starfield so far, but we expect even more information to drop over the next few months as we build to that 2023 release date.
+For more on the biggest upcoming games, check out these other guides:

 Image Credits: Bethesda